Larissa-Cury/E-commerceProject/README.md

 -- Main KPIs observed:

 * Total revenue per category across years
-  - Given that there is no information about the category in `fact_sales`, I had to make use of multiple JOINS in order to be able to return the KPI (please check the diagram above for reference).
+  - Given that there is no information about the category in `fact_sales`, I made use of multiple JOINS in order to be able to return the product category name (please check the diagram above for reference).
 I first made use of `INNER JOIN` to join the `fact_sales` to `dim_product` by the `product_id` key;
   - Then, because I wanted to return the Category Name, I joined `dim_product` with `dim_category` by the `category_id` key;
   - I made use of the aggregate functions `SUM` and `AVG` to, respectively, return the sum and average of sales (column `total_amount` in `fact_sales`);
   - In order to group the results by category, I made use of `GROUP BY` to group the results by `category_name`, which I renamed in capital letters to match the pattern of the other columns;